 To ensure we have the lemon flavor in the filling, we start by mixing the zest and the sugar together to release the oils from the zest.

-Continue in to mix in the cream cheese and the rest of the ingredients slowly until the filling mixture is creamy and smooth.
+Continue to mix in the cream cheese and the rest of the ingredients slowly until the filling mixture is creamy and smooth.

 Pour the cheesecake mixture over the baked crust.

-Slide your Lemon cheesecake into the oven at 325 degrees F for one hour.
+Slide your lemon cheesecake into the oven at 325 degrees F for one hour.
 Keep an eye on it throughout the baking process.
 The edges should be set and the center should still be jiggly.

 Turn off your oven but leave the cheesecake inside for approximately 45 minutes.

 Take your delicious treat out of the oven and let it cool on the counter before chilling.
 I recommend leaving it out for an hour before putting it in the fridge.

 The best time to prepare this treat is at night.
 You can put it in the fridge overnight to cool and firm up then wake up in the morning and prep the topping.